 Q: Is this new?
 How come I never knew about this?

 Altough the human ear did not change recently the knowledge about it

-similar to those designed 70 years ago.
+years ago.
 Tradition can be hard to beat

-can wonder why some consider a 70 year old loudspeaker concept to be
+could wonder why some consider a 70 year old loudspeaker concept to be

 still apropriate today, while the concepts of radios, TV's, telephones,

 and cars from that period are now charished for by

 Q: You have presented LEGENDS at High End audio shows.
 How do they compare to High End HiFi systems in general?

 beats many of them.
 Quite some visitors tell us they experience

 it as a revelation to hear such a detailed, complete, smooth and